techidaily/site-games-able/source/_posts/disc-freeze-the-simple-eject-on-xbox-s.md

  For this reason, Xbox provides a few key points about dealing with stuck Xbox discs that may prevent you from dealing with the problem again.
 To be specific, these points can be defined by the following:

-* Xbox highlights that a stuck disc in an Xbox Series X may be fixed by simply[resetting your Xbox console](https://www.makeuseof.com/tag/reset-xbox-one-xbox-360/) .
+* Xbox highlights that a stuck disc in an Xbox Series X may be fixed by simply [resetting your Xbox console](https://www.makeuseof.com/tag/reset-xbox-one-xbox-360/) .
 If discs continue to get stuck, you may want to reset your Xbox, instead of utilizing the**Eject hole** .
 * Xbox also points out that while the**Eject button** on your console may not retrieve your disc, utilizing your controller could.
 To do this, from the Home screen of your console, press the**X button** to**Eject** your disc.

 ![A screenshot of the Home screen option to Eject a disc from an Xbox Series X](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/11/screenshot-3183.jpg)

 * If you continually rely on the**Eject hole** to release a disc, it is likely your console has a hardware problem.
-To permanently fix this, it's recommended you[send your Xbox Series X in for a repair](https://www.makeuseof.com/how-to-fix-broken-xbox-series-xs-and-send-for-a-repair/) .
+To permanently fix this, it's recommended you [send your Xbox Series X in for a repair](https://www.makeuseof.com/how-to-fix-broken-xbox-series-xs-and-send-for-a-repair/) .

  But even with these pointers from Xbox regarding how to avoid relying on the**Eject hole** , you can always rely on the manual method to retrieve any disc that may be stuck inside your Series X.